TDarkShadow/iheartnewvegas/main.md

 iMuzzleFlashLightsMode = 1
 ```

-> Disables muzzle flash lights for both player and NPCs.
+> ℹ️ Disables muzzle flash lights for both player and NPCs.

 **Ending Slideshows Ultimate Edition Overhaul (Optional)**:
 - Double-click the installed mod to open the **Information...** window.